Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 We also added the `nokaslr` option to *append*.
 That turns off the [Linux kernel address space layout randomization](https://lwn.net/Articles/569635/).

-Buildroot uses `root` as the default login user without password.
+Buildroot uses `root` as the default login user without a password.

 ```sh
 [    1.420582] EXT4-fs (sda): mounted filesystem 60764e06-39d9-40d0-a708-c9a1b09d76e9 r/w with ordered data mode.
 Quota mode: none.